soficshifts/pirmoroni/documentation/enviro-urban/enviro-urban-volts-to-decibels.md

 - Most mic's have a frequency response, and their voltage output is not constant with frequency.
 You can see the frequency response in the datasheet.
 Lower and higher frequencies affect the sensitivity.
 - Amplifiers can also be affected by frequency and input voltage: they may not amplify frequency consistently, or constantly amplify input voltages.
 - Variations such as temperature, power to the mic, and other factors will affect the reading.
 Tolerances on the op amp resistors will amplify the error tolerances on the gain.
 - Since `log(0)` is undefined, the formula does not work for the trivial case (obviously, if the voltage reading is zero, there is no sound).
-In fact, due to the signal to noise ratio of `59 dBA`, this indicates that with no sound, the mic will generate voltage that would equate to `35dB`, which is about `0.1mV`.
-Thus, readings of 35dB or less would have to be interpreted as `0dB`.
+In fact, due to the signal to noise ratio of `59 dBA`, this indicates that with no sound, the mic will generate (unamplified) voltage of about `11µV` (11 microvolts).
+That would equate to `35dB` .
+Thus, results of 35dB or less would have to be interpreted as `0dB`.

 ### About that number 35...hmmm

 The `35` in the formula was obtained by comparing readings to a smartphone app decibel meter and adjusting.
 But one could ask if the adjustment was as easy as taking the reference sound level of 94dB and adjusting by the SNR of 59dbB which gives 35dB.

 I don't think this is normally the case, just a lucky break.
 However, it is possible that the mic's amplification resistor ratio was set to produce the gain of the SNR of the mic.
-This may be considered best practice for OpAmps.

 Most uses of such a microphone would to be use a variable resistor so the gain can be adjusted.